TL;DR

 IT security audits offer a structured approach to evaluating your organization's overall security posture.
 These evaluations have become an essential component of a robust security strategy as the digital landscape grows more complex – but what exactly are security audits, and how can they strengthen your cyber security posture?
 Read on to find out.

-What Is a Security Audit?
+What Is An IT Security Audit?

 An IT security audit examines your organization's network, systems, and policies from top to bottom.
 Think of these as health check-ups for your digital infrastructure.
 They help you identify potential vulnerabilities, compliance issues, and gaps in your security strategy.